x2nx/domain-parser/README.md

 * **iana_whois($domain,$is_server)** Return the original whois information of the domain name
 * **iana_domain($domain)** Return the components of the domain name, including subdomain, name, top-level domain, original whois information, etc
+* **iana_domain_info($domain, $format)** Returns the unified structure information of the domain name.
+The first parameter is the domain name, and the second parameter is the return format.
+The return format supports text|array|json

 ## Copyright and license